 This section of our Proxy Statement presents a discussion and analysis of the philosophy and objectives of our Board's Corporate Governance, Nominating and Compensation Committee (referred to in this section as the "Committee") in designing and implementing compensation programs for our executive officers.
-This section describes the 2016 compensation determinations relating to our chief executive officer, chief financial officer, and our next three most highly compensated executive officers (referred to as our "named executive officers" or "NEOs").
-Our named executive officers for 2016 were:
+This section describes the 2017 compensation determinations relating to our chief executive officer, chief financial officer, and our next three most highly compensated executive officers (referred to as our "named executive officers").
+Our named executive officers for 2017 were:

 - Paul C. Reilly, Chief Executive Officer

 - Jeffrey P. Julien, Executive Vice President Finance, Chief Financial Officer and Treasurer

 - John C. Carson, Jr., President

-- Thomas A. James, Executive Chairman
+- Jeffrey E. Trocin, Co-President Global Equities and Investment Banking Raymond James & Associates,

+Inc.

 - Dennis W. Zank, Chief Operating Officer